 Bayhealth Performs its First TCAR Procedure to Treat Carotid Artery Disease

 Bayhealth now offers a new procedure called TCAR (Transcarotid Artery Revascularization) to treat high surgical risk patients with carotid artery disease and prevent future strokes.
 TCAR is a minimally invasive and safe approach that is clinically proven to reduce the risk of stroke for patients needing stenting for clogged carotid arteries in order to improve blood flow to the brain.
-Vascular and Thoracic Surgeon Paul Fedalen, MD, was the lead surgeon for the first TCAR performed at Bayhealth Hospital, Kent Campus.
-He was joined by Interventional Cardiologist Khaled Eljazzar, MD, and Interventional Neurologist Sumeet Multani, MD, in launching Bayhealth’s TCAR program and successfully completing the first case.
+The first TCAR was recently performed on a patient at Bayhealth Hospital, Kent Campus.
+The program is a multidisciplinary effort between Vascular and Thoracic Surgeon Paul Fedalen, MD, and Interventional Cardiologist Khaled Eljazzar, MD.

 Carotid artery disease is a form of atherosclerosis, or a buildup of plaque, in the two main arteries in the neck that supply oxygen-rich blood to the brain.
 If left untreated, carotid artery disease can often lead to stroke; it is estimated to be the source of stroke in up to a third of cases, with 427,000 new diagnoses of the disease made every year in the U.S. alone.

 “It is exciting to be involved in this new technique to revascularize the carotid artery,” said Dr. Fedalen.
 “At Bayhealth the TCAR program is a collaborative effort between vascular surgery, interventional cardiology and interventional neurology.
 Dr. Eljazzar, Dr. Multani and I have taken a multidisciplinary approach to evaluate and treat this common problem in our community.
 Our first case was a success and very encouraging to the growth of our program.”